kehantan/labbook/docs/protein/sds_page.rst

 #.
 Fill the plastic container with Coomasie blue stain to about 1 cm of height.
 #.
 Place the container on the rocking platform.
 #.
-Stain the gel for about 30 mins.
+Stain the gel for about 30 mins to 3 hrs.
 #.
-Remove the staining solution after 30 mins.
+Remove the staining solution.

-*Note:* Can pour the staining solution back into the centrifuge tube for reuse.
+*Note:* Staining solution can be reuse, just pour it back into its container.

 Destaining
 ----------